thetombomb91/nextjs-blog/posts/converting-wordpress-to-nextjs.md

 ![Light house PageRank scores from blog as a WordPress site](/images/ForPosts/oldLighthouseScores.png)

 I had recently learned about static site generation (SSG) and many of my favorite developers had their blogs written using ssg.
 I settled on Next.js because of its ease of entry and potential to do server side rendering and SSG.
-Not to mention Vercel has a free fast hosting tier for hobby sites so it was almost a no brainer that it was time to switch off WordPress.
+Not to mention Vercel, the creators of Next.js, have a free fast hosting tier for hobby sites so it was almost a no brainer that it was time to switch off WordPress.

 Now let's look at what it took to move over.